 \begin{definition} Let~\(S\) be an inverse semigroup with unit element \(e\in S\).
 An \emph{\(S\)\nb-graded \(\Cst\)\nb-algebra} is a \(\Cst\)\nb-algebra~\(B\) with a family of closed linear subspaces \((B_t)_{t\in S}\) such that \(B_g^* = B_{g^*}\), \(B_g\cdot B_h \subseteq B_{g h}\) for all \(g,h\in S\) and \(B_g \subseteq B_h\) if \(g \le h\) in~\(S\), and \(\sum B_t\) is dense in~\(B\).
 We call \(A\defeq B_e\subseteq B\) the \emph{unit fibre} of the \(S\)\nb-grading. \end{definition}

 \begin{example} Any discrete group \(G\) may be viewed as an inverse semigroup with \(g^* \defeq g^{-1}\) for all \(g\in S\).
 Then \(g\le h\) for \(g,h\in G\) only happens for \(g=h\).
-Thus in this case our notion of a \(G\)\nb-graded \(\Cst\)\nb-algebra reduces to the standard one, see \cite{Exel:Partial_dynamical}*{Definition 16.2}.
-Crossed products for (partial or twisted) \(G\)\nb-actions obviously have this structure, and so do the section \(\Cst\)\nb-algebras of Fell bundles over~\(G\).
+Thus in this case our notion of a \(G\)\nb-graded \(\Cst\)\nb-algebra reduces to the standard one (see \cite{Exel:Partial_dynamical}*{Definition~16.2}).
+Crossed products for (partial or twisted) \(G\)\nb-actions have an obvious \(G\)\nb-grading, and so do the section \(\Cst\)\nb-algebras of Fell bundles over~\(G\).
 Here we may complete the \Star{}algebra of sections of a Fell bundle in \emph{any} \(\Cst\)\nb-seminorm for which the map from the unit fibre to the Hausdorff completion remains injective. \end{example}